Global-Chem/global-chem/academic/paper.md

 </p>

-For force field parametrization, we want to focus on the most interesting compounds based on human expertise and on the charge penalty score as an indicator to a new chemical environment that was left unaccounted for in `CGenFF`.
+For force field parametrization, we want to focus on the most interesting compounds based on human expertise and on the charge penalty score as an indicator to a new chemical environment that was left unaccounted for in `CGenFF` <!--why CGenFF is called out here for the first time, or why not before?-->.
 This avoids brute force parametrization on mass molecular datasets with no clear intention and allows our force field to remain the best chemical space representation of the community with human guided direction.
 To demonstrate our versatility, we use our own tools to explore both avenues of explored and unexplored chemical space.
-In Figure 2, when evaluating the distributions of the penalty scores and the nodes that accommodate it, we can begin to evaluate trends to provide an initial guess of where to look for most likely a compound that wasn't accounted for rapidly.
+In Figure 2 <!--why Figure 2 was called out before and not here?-->, when evaluating the distributions of the penalty scores and the nodes that accommodate it, we can begin to evaluate trends.
+This provides an initial guess of where to look for a compound most likely that wasn't accounted for rapidly.
 We recorded partial G, V, and A-series toxic agents according to Dr. Mirzayanov's account of the Novichok Program (80).
 Novichok-5 and Sarin contained fluorophosphane bonds that CGenFF has not seen before evident by the partial charge of the phosphorous with penalties upwards of 200.
 We can attribute these high scores to its unique chemical environment specifically designed for warfare which qualifies them as relevant candidates given their history.
 If we investigate the covalent warhead inhibitors with a distribution of charge penalty scores ranging from 0 to 300 in Figure 2.
-The range indicates that we have accounted for some warheads but in the most recent years they have gained popularity and are being employed elsewhere especially synthesis.
+The range indicates that we have accounted for some warheads but in the most recent years they have gained popularity and are being employed elsewhere, especially synthesis.
 Aziridine, in Figure 3, was chosen because it's similar to an epoxide, acting as a good electrophilic drug fragment to extend a molecule by 2 carbons and provide a terminal reactive amine functional group for further extension.
-The difference in the CGenFF atom type assignment of the Aziridine is the categorical layer where the oxygen in a 3-ring membered ring system have their own specific sub category and 3-membered ring nitrogen do not.
+The difference in the CGenFF atom type assignment of the Aziridine is the categorical layer where the oxygen in a 3-ring membered ring system has its own specific sub category and 3-membered ring nitrogen does not.
 This suggests the developers of the CGenFF should consider adding a new atom type for this compound.
 Perfluorobutanoic acid, in Figure 3, is a common herbicide that is popular for the environmental protection agency with a unique chemical pattern where fluorine takes the place of each hydrogen along the alkyl chain, and with, typically, a tail carboxylic acid.
-This is not typical feature of drug-like molecules and is shown with majority of the charge penalty scores being higher on average on the charge penalty score distribution in Figure 2.
+This is not a typical feature of drug-like molecules and is shown with majority of the charge penalty scores being higher on average on the charge penalty score distribution in Figure 2.
 This makes them a prime candidate for force field parametrization.
-Look at the common vitamin list in Figure 2 we found Vitamin C to have a high dihedral penalty scores which was unexpected initially due to it's legacy as an important ubiquitous compound but deeper look into the parameters suggest that the chemical environment,the sp2 carbon in the furanone with surrounding hydroxyls as seen in Figure 3, suggest that this would be tough to navigate through parametrization.
-Finally, a dithiolane fragment was discovered using the sunbursting, principal component analysis, and pdf parsing features provided in Global-Chem, when analyzing partial of the Enamine Database, and using Global-Chem's RingsInDrugs as a reference for filtering common ring systems to display emerging ring systems of interest to find **rare** viable ring systems.
-The 1,3-dithiolane was selected because of its simple cyclopentyl architecture but two sulphurs separated by 1 carbon makes a great potential drug fragment anchor to enhance binding affinity due to the nucleophicility of the sulphurs and their respective geometry. `CGenFF` did not recognize this structure and was ultimately selected as the first compound for force field paramirization with the full account provided in the Supporting Information.
+Looking at the common vitamin list in Figure 2, we found Vitamin C to have a high dihedral penalty scores, which was unexpected initially due to its legacy as an important ubiquitous compound.
+But deeper look into the parameters suggest that the chemical environment, the sp2 carbon in the furanone with surrounding hydroxyls, as seen in Figure 3, would be tough to navigate through parametrization.
+Finally, a dithiolane fragment was discovered by principal component analysis and pdf parsing features provided in Global-Chem, when analyzing a portion of the Enamine Database.
+Global-Chem's RingsInDrugs were used as a reference for filtering common ring systems to display emerging ring systems of interest to find **rare** viable ring systems. <!--I rewrote the sentence(s) before because I was confused by it.
+Please check it if it makes sence, or rewrite again.-->The 1,3-dithiolane was selected because of its simple cyclopentyl architecture, but two sulphurs separated by 1 carbon makes a great potential drug fragment anchor to enhance binding affinity due to the nucleophilicity of the sulphurs and their respective geometry. `CGenFF` did not recognize this structure and was ultimately selected as the first compound for force field parametrization with the full account provided in the Supporting Information.

 <p align="center">
 <img width="604" alt="Screen Shot 2022-07-21 at 8 34 24 AM" src="https://user-images.githubusercontent.com/11812946/180214512-4175c15f-33eb-44a8-84e6-4d22e85ef9aa.png">